 Document Scanning Software Jargon

-FileHold Software supports over 400 document scanners "out of the box" from the industry leading vendors.
+FileHold Software supports any TWAIN document scanner "out of the box" from the industry leading vendors.
 Learn more about document scanning.
 This technical glossary of terms, is a resource for organizations who may want to add scanning to their document management software.
 This may be especially helpful for those considering the conversion of an existing archive of physical records into an electronic record repository.
 Learn more about how to own records management software.

 Anti-aliasing - A process used to remove the stair stepping effect found in diagonal lines of an image.
 It involves inserting dots of an in-between tone along the edges.